Charlie-BrownGT/Charlie-BrownGT.github.io/bio.md

 ### PhD

 In August 2024 I left the British Army and began a studying for a PhD within the Nuclear Astrophysics research group at the University of York.
-The project I'm working on seeks to understand hot CNO breakout reactions, specifically 18Ne(alpha,p)21Na, to aid in current understanding of nucleosynthesis.
+The project I'm working on seeks to understand hot Carbon Nitrogen Oxygen (CNO) breakout reactions, specifically 18Ne(alpha,p)21Na, to aid in current understanding of nucleosynthesis.

 ---